Have you ever counted the apps on your phone?

 Can’t stop the Swiss tourism board, can you?
-They went ahead and created specific city guides for Bern, Lucerne, Basel, Zurich, Lausanne, Geneva and Lugano.
-Just head to the search field and type in City Guide followed by the name of the city you’re visiting.
+They also created specific city guides for Lucerne, Lausanne, Geneva and Lugano.
+Just head to this website and download your guide.

 The guides come with a map, points of interest, tours, restaurants, things to see and do, bike rental stations and lots of other helpful information.